ineffably/visilog/README.md

 const logger = new WebSocketLogger() logger.enableConsoleOverride() // Automatically capture all console.* calls

-// Now all your console.log, console.error, etc. will be saved to files!
+// Now all your console.log, console.error, etc. are saved to files your LLM can read!
 ```

-## How to Share Logs with Your LLM
+## How Your LLM Reads the Logs

-Once the logger is running, your browser logs will be automatically saved to files in the `logs` directory:
+Once the logger is running, all browser logs are automatically saved to the `logs` directory:

 ```
 logs/